madronalabs/madronalib/README.md

 As of Jan.
 2019 a rewrite is in progress and some old code relied on by shipping products is still present.
 The examples and tests are the places to start looking at the new code.

-The files in /source/DSP are a useful standalone DSP library and can be included without other dependencies:  `#include MLDSP.h`.
+The files in /source/DSP are a useful standalone DSP library and can be included without other dependencies:  `#include mldsp.h`.
 These provide a bunch of utilities for writing efficient and readable DSP code in a functional style.
 SIMD operations for sin, cos, log and exp provide a big speed gain over native math libraries and come in both precise and approximate variations.
 An SSE version is complete, NEON support is a work in progress.

 Design Notes
 ------------